-Use Khadijah Ibrahim’s poem at 8:52 as starting point for your own performance poetry and build it into music.
+Use Khadijah Ibrahim’s poem of lived experience at 8:52 as historical evidence or as a starting point for your own performance poetry and build it into music.

 See the Supporting Links for more information about the original 1978 movement and carnival in London and images from Leeds.